Skip to content

 1. Late Returns: One-day rentals often turn into three-day fees.

-If you must rent, go with a well-reviewed local supplier and inspect the unit before every use.
+If you must rent, go with a well-reviewed local supplier and meticulously inspect the unit before every use.

 How to Make the Right Choice